rrubo/PUI2017_rh2684/HW4_rh2684/README.md

 The review file has been submitted to the repository of Nick Jones and pull requested.

+# Note!
+It has been submitted to his HW3 homework directory!
+In my HW4 directory there is a copy of it.

 # Homework 4, Assignment 2

 I preferred to do this assignment individually.
 Below is the table.